TERITORI/teritori-chain/testnet/teritori-testnet-v2/README.md

 ## Setup your machine

+Info : Commands that start with echo are to be copied and pasted as is into the terminal

 If you already have go 1.18+ and packages up to date, you can skip this part and jump to the second section: [Setup the chain](#setup-the-chain)
 Make sure your machine is up to date: